ARM9/awbw-tools/replay_parser/README.md

 ### types

-s:5:"units" = s for string, 5 is length of string excluding quotation marks, then the string in quotation i:8000 = integer with value 8000 d:4.4000000000000004 = 64 bit float
+- string `s:5:"units"` 5 is length of string excluding quotation marks, then the string in quotation
+- integer `i:8000` an integer with value 8000
+- float `d:4.4000000000000004` 64 bit float
-O:8:"awbwUnit":25:{ = object with 8 character long name with 25 elements, name does not have to be unique a:51:{ = array with 51 elements
+- object `O:8:"awbwUnit":25:{` object with 8 character long name with 25 elements, name does not have to be unique
+- array `a:51:{` array with 51 elements
-N = null? found stuff like s:4:"turn";N;
+- null? `N` or some sort of falsey value found stuff like `s:4:"turn";N;`

 ### examples